International Women’s Day is upon us and its time to get our bandanas out and educate!

 In Wookalilys prostitutional musings, the song begins with the normal first encounter scenario – woman seeks sex and finds a partner for pay, but with the morning sunlight there comes a twist.
 A light-hearted song with a bass line to obey.

 Wookalily are releasing their first single ‘Escort Me’ from their second album ‘Everything Is Normal… Except The Little Things Inside My Head’, on International Women’s Day Wednesday 8th March.
-You can find the download on all usual platforms (Itunes, Amazon and Spotify etc) There will be a genre breaking music video to follow, with an altogether new type of actor.
+You can find the download on all usual platforms (Itunes, Amazon and Spotify etc).

-The band will also be releasing their album in June 2018 as part of the Womens Work Festival.
-There are plans of a sensational extravaganza and if you were at the debut album launch, you’ll know what we mean!
+The band will also be hosting an album preview in June 2018 as part of the Womens Work Festival.
+There are plans of a short film by Emmett O’Mahony, featuring songs and sounds by Wookalily, as well as live performance of the new album material and a B-Movie DJ set to finish.

 Get all the latest updates and news via our Facebook.